tensorflow/tfjs/tfjs-backend-wasm/README.md

 models: MobileNet V2, which represents a medium-sized model and Face Detector, which represents a lite model.
-All the tests are performed in Chrome 79.0 using [this benchmark page](../tfjs-core/benchmarks/index.html) across our three different backends: CPU, WebGL and WASM.
+All the tests are performed in Chrome 79.0 using [this benchmark page](../tfjs-core/benchmarks/index.html) across our three backends: CPU, WebGL and WASM.
 The inference time is an average across 200 runs.

 ### MobileNet V2